Build-Gravity/britt-lab/instructions.md

 - Both will use **PsychoPy** as the core experiment library

 ### Next Steps
-1. Fork or clone this repository to your own GitHub account/computer.
+1. **Fork this repository** to your own GitHub account
-2. Decide which architecture template you want to try first.
-   - **Option A:** Enable GitHub Pages (see quick guide above) and visit the published URL to ensure the basic prompt appears.
-(Skip visualisation for now.)
+2. **Enable GitHub Pages** (see quick guide above) to deploy your experiments
-   - **Option B:** Launch JupyterLab, open `option-b-jupyter/starter.ipynb`, and run the cells to generate a basic dataset and plot.
-3. Commit and push your first working demo (even if unchanged) so you have a restore point.
-4. Tweak task parameters (probabilities, trial counts, learning rates) and rerun; visualise the effect in the provided analysis notebook or dashboard.
-5. Document what you changed (and what happened) in a short `YOURNAME_notes.md` file inside your experiment folder and push the update.
+3. **Start with Step 3** - Navigate to `Mock Project/option-a-step3/` to verify basic deployment
+4. **Progress to Step 4** - Add automated data collection with GitHub API integration
+5. **Experiment and modify** - Tweak parameters and document your changes

 ---

-## Our Experiment Design Goals 🎯
+## What Makes a Great Experiment 🎯

-### Long-Term Vision
-When fully implemented, your experiment should achieve these theoretical and practical goals:

-#### **Theoretical Goals**
-1. **Target a Specific Cognitive Mechanism** - Focus on one clear process identified in your research (e.g., probability learning, belief updating, attention vs. statistical learning)
-2. **Generate Mechanistic Hypotheses** - Move beyond vague labels to testable predictions about *how* the mind works
-3. **Enable Model Comparison** - Collect data rich enough to distinguish between competing computational accounts
+### Your End Goal
+Create experiments that generate meaningful insights about how minds work.

+#### **What You're Aiming For**
+1. **Focus on a Specific Question** - Choose something concrete and testable (like "Do people learn patterns without awareness?")
+2. **Make Clear Predictions** - Develop testable hypotheses rather than vague ideas
+3. **Collect Meaningful Data** - Gather enough information to compare different explanations

-#### **Experimental Design Framework**
+#### **How to Design Your Experiment**
-1. **Define the Paradigm**
+1. **Create the Task**
-   • What is the task?
-What are participants asked to do every trial?
+   • What do people actually *do* in your experiment?
-   • Which independent variables will you manipulate? (probability bias, feedback type, etc.)
+   • What will you change between conditions?
-   • What dependent variables will you record? (accuracy, RT, confidence, choice patterns)
+   • What will you measure? (reaction time, accuracy, choices, confidence)
-2. **Sketch the Timeline**
+2. **Keep It Manageable**
+   • 5-10 minutes max - people get bored!
-   • Practice block → main blocks → debrief
+   • Practice trials → main experiment → quick debrief
-   • Roughly 5–10 min per participant keeps things manageable
-3. **Plan Data Structure**
+3. **Plan Your Data**
-   • At minimum: trial number, IV levels, participant response, RT
+   • Basic stuff: trial number, what you manipulated, what they did, how long it took
-   • Consider: confidence ratings, strategy reports, demographic info
+   • Bonus points: confidence ratings, strategy questions, follow-up interviews
-4. **Design Analysis Pipeline**
-   • One meaningful plot (e.g., learning curve, error distribution)
-   • Statistical tests that directly address your theoretical question
-   • Computational model fits (even simple ones)

-#### **Implementation Standards**
+4. **Think About Analysis**
+   • What graph would show your main result?
+   • What statistical test would convince a skeptic?
+   • Can you fit a simple model to the data?

+#### **Code Like a Pro**
-- **Modular Code** - Keep stimulus parameters in config files for easy tweaking
+- **Make it tweakable** - Put all your settings in config files so you can easily change things
-- **Clear Documentation** - READMEs that explain the paradigm and key parameters
+- **Document everything** - Future you will thank present you
-- **Reproducible** - Others can run your exact experiment and analysis
+- **Make it shareable** - Others should be able to run your code and get the same results
-- **Extensible** - Easy to add conditions, change parameters, or adapt for new questions
+- **Build for expansion** - Make it easy to add new conditions or adapt for different questions

 ---

-## Step 3: Basic Deployment & Console Logging ⚙️
+## Step 3: Get Something Working ⚙️

 ### Goal
-Get your chosen architecture working end-to-end with minimal functionality:
+Get your first experiment working.
+Start simple and build up:
-1. Deploy successfully to GitHub Pages (Option A) or run locally (Option B)
+1. Deploy your code successfully (web or local)
-2. Verify basic user interaction and data logging works
+2. Verify that user interactions work and log data
-3. Establish the foundation for adding full experiment logic later
+3. Establish the foundation for more complex features

 ### Practical Tasks for Step 3

 #### **Option A: GitHub Pages Deployment**
 1. **Enable GitHub Pages**
-   - Push your `option-a-github-pages` folder to `main` branch
+   - Push your `option-a-step3` folder to `main` branch
    - Repo Settings → Pages → Source: `main` branch, folder: `/root`
    - Note your GitHub Pages URL (e.g., `https://username.github.io/repo-name/`)

 2. **Test Basic Functionality**
-   - Visit your GitHub Pages URL
+   - Visit your GitHub Pages URL → Navigate to `Mock Project/option-a-step3/`
    - Open browser developer tools (F12 → Console)
    - Click the Rock/Paper/Scissors buttons
    - Verify structured data logs to console